Determining Need

 Students may seek private scholarships and get help from UM-Dearborn schools and colleges to meet their college costs.
 According to federal regulations and/or university policies, these are considered financial resources when determining eligibility for need-based aid.
 However, they will improve your overall aid package.
 In general, if you receive outside aid:

-It will first be applied against costs not accounted for in your financial aid package (i.e. the gap between the Cost of Attendance and your EFC plus the aid offered).
-Outside aid will not reduce your EFC.
+It will first be applied against costs not accounted for in your financial aid package (i.e. the gap between the Cost of Attendance and your SAI plus the aid offered).
+Outside aid will not reduce your SAI.

 Next, it will reduce your loan or Work-Study award, reducing funds you must borrow or earn by working.